-Fostering a healthy headspace is an important part of staying well—especially as we move into the busy winter months…during a pandemic.
+Fostering a healthy headspace is an important part of staying well—especially as we move into the busy winter months.

-We—Kana and Shawn—relate to this very much.
-As upper-year, full-time students who also work part time, let’s just say we find ourselves spread a tad too thin on occasion (like right now).
+As upper-year, full-time students who also work part time, we—Kana and Shawn—find ourselves spread a tad too thin on occasion (like right now).
 Although being busy is normal for many uni students, it shouldn’t deter any of us from getting the mental breaks we deserve—and need—to be at our best.